 The Eveleigh Hotel did not always trade from its current location at the corner of Abercrombie and Vine Streets.
 The original was established by Laurence Walsh, down the hill a block, at the south-west corner of Vine and Edward Streets in July 1876.

-Walsh built the current Eveleigh Hotel during 1879, and transferred the license up the hill in November of that year.
+Three years later Walsh built the current Eveleigh Hotel during 1879, and removed the license up the hill in November of that year.
 He hosted his new pub until 1882, before it was sold.

 At that time it was described as having a bar on the ground floor, three sitting rooms, dining-room and kitchen.
 On first floor were six bedrooms, and there were stables at rear.
 The brick and stone building has a slated roof, and was let at £3 5s per week.
 The annual rental was £169.
 The land had 21 feet 2 inches frontage to Abercrombie Street and a depth to Vine Street of 66 feet 7 inches.